tanahildebrand/stock-analysis/README.md

 ![2018 Run Time](/Resources/VBA_Challenge_2018.png)

 ## Summary
-asdfasfasf

 ### Advantages and Disadvantages of Refactoring Code
-Refactoring code is a critial step in the development process.
+Refactoring code is a critical step in the development process.
 The advantages of refactoring can include improved processing times and detection of bugs.
-When code is simplified, organized and properly commented, it allows for easier understanding and reduces the risk that future changes are improperly done.
+When code is simplified, organized and properly commented, it allows for better understanding and reduces the risk that future changes are improperly done.
 Refactoring code does have disadvantages.
-It takes time to refactor, which can lead to project delays and additional cost.
+It takes time to refactor, which can lead to project delays and additional cost if not done appropriately.
 ### Advantages and Disadvantages of the Original and Refactored VBA Script
-TEXT TEXT TEXT
+A disadvantage of the original script is the user experience.
+Since the results are being entered before the next stock data is calculated, the experience is diminished as the screen appears to flicker during the process.
+This is greatly minimized in the refactored code with the use of arrays.
+In addition to the improved run time of the refactored code, the refactored code combines the formatting of the code into one subroutine, making the macro a one-click process.
+Both VBA Scripts share a couple of disadvanges.
+The scripts will only run for stocks already present.
+If a new stock ticker was added to the data, the logic would need to be updated.
+In addition, if the yearly data is sorted in another method, the logic to calculate the return is no longer accurate as it relies on the current sort method.
+If the code could be refactored further to eliminate the reliance of the sort, this would reduce the risk that end user changes (i.e. resorting) would break the logic.